Prospero1988/logD_predictor/README.md

 # logD Predictor

 **logD Predictor** is a graphical software platform designed for accurate prediction of the **CHI logD** (Chromatographic Hydrophobicity Index) of chemical compounds — a chromatographic surrogate that is **experimentally and statistically equivalent to traditional logD** for comparative and modeling purposes.
 It leverages machine learning (ML) and deep neural network (DNN) models trained on **¹H and ¹³C NMR spectral representations**, as well as on **RDKit-derived molecular fingerprints**.
+LogD simulations can be carried out using individual ¹H and ¹³C spectra, or via a hybrid approach (¹H | ¹³C) that fuses these spectra into a single vector representation for prediction — **the hybrid method consistently delivers the best results**.

 Unlike traditional cheminformatics tools, **logD Predictor integrates simulated NMR spectra** as compact, information-rich descriptors, providing a physicochemically grounded alternative to conventional fingerprint encodings.
 The software supports both **single-input** and **ensemble-based predictions**, offering flexibility for exploratory analysis and robust screening workflows.